ru-wallace/TRITON/ReadMe.md

 - ```session.json```: A JSON formatted list of each image captured in the session, and metadata including the time, number, camera temperature, integration time, gain, and the raw and processed measurements calculated for that image (see [Image Processing](#image-processing)).

--```images.csv```: Every time a routine is run which adds images to the session , a new run csv file is added which contains all metadata for each image.
+- ```images.csv```: Every time a routine is run which adds images to the session , a new run csv file is added which contains all metadata for each image.

 - ```output.log```: This file contains the output of the auto_capture.py python script as it executes the routine.
 This is useful for debugging if there is an issue with the routine running.

+### Routines

 ### Image Processing